-Welcome to Pittsburgh’s first theater, brewery and full service bar housed under one roof!
+Welcome to Pittsburgh’s first Movie Theater, Brewery and full service Bar/Lounge housed under one roof!

 We want the Parkway Theater to be the definitive cinema of choice for ﬁlm lovers and ﬁlmmakers alike.
 The Parkway Theater will get you excited about learning more about the ﬁlms you see, showing a variety of new domestic independent ﬁlms, documentaries and foreign ﬁlms.
 Come celebrate ideas and promote the appreciation and understanding of ﬁlm.

 We hope to see you all here.
 Watch your inbox for updates.

 You can sign up for our newsletter by entering your email address below.

 Click on image for Film Trailer